Portfolio¶

 Cash deposits¶

-- Cash can be deposited and withdrawn at any time.
+- Cash can be deposited or withdrawn at any time.

 DCA $10 into Bitcoin each month